Elon Musk's SpaceX to raise $250 mln, valuing it at $36 bln -CNBC

 SpaceX did not immediately respond to Reuters request for comment.

-SpaceX has been launching Starlink satellites in batches of 60 since May and currently has 240 orbiting Earth.
-The company aims to make the broadband internet service operational by the end of 2020.
+SpaceX has been launching Starlink satellites in batches of 60 since May and currently has roughly 300 orbiting Earth in a sprint to make the broadband internet service operational in the United States and Canada by the end of 2020.

+Chief Executive Musk plans to use the Starlink revenue to help fund development of its next-generation rocket dubbed Starship, which is designed to lift defense payloads to space and eventually send humans to the moon.

+The company has long-term plans to spin Starlink off as a publicly traded company in the next several years, a company official told Reuters earlier this month.

 ((Neha.Malara@thomsonreuters.com; within U.S.+1 646 223 8780; outside U.S. +91 80 6749 3443;))